blakeramos/JenkinsIntegration/Intro.md

 - Bookmark this page for future reference.

-- Please click on the following link to create your <a href="link.to.the.trial.signup.page" target="_trial">Free Account</a>, and complete all the required steps to get your free Oracle Cloud Trial Account.
+- Please click on the following link to create your [FREE TRIAL ACCOUNT](https://cloud.oracle.com/trial), and complete all the required steps to get your free Oracle Cloud Trial Account.
 When you complete the registration process you'll receive a $300 credit that will enable you to complete the lab for free.
 Additionally, you'll have 1000s of hours left over to continue to explore the Oracle Cloud.

   - Soon after requesting your trial you will receive the following email. _You may not begin working on Lab 100 before you receive this email_.